 We love our neighbors, and we love working with them to create awesome regional experiences for our visitors.
 We’ve come together with our neighboring communities to find similarities, and from that our regional artisan and heritage trails were born.
 These trails provide a thematic trip idea that can last a few days, perfect for a long weekend or a quick weekday escape.
 Explore the arts and culture of this region: you’ll find similarities along the route, but also some unique experiences in each community.

-Located in the rolling hills of Southern Indiana is Highway 46, a winding two-lane highway which connects three distinctly different communities.
+Located in the rolling hills of Southern Indiana is Highway 46, a winding two-lane highway that connects three distinctly different communities.
 Yet each has an abundance of arts, including designated cultural districts.
 Visitors to the trail will find stunning arts and architecture, flavorful cuisine, and breathtaking vistas, all along a 40-mile stretch of scenic highway known as ArtsRoad 46.

 The wide variety of arts and artists in Bloomington is amazing!
 There are thousands of live music and theater performances on campus and throughout the city, all year long, at venues that range from grand to intimate.
-Local and national artists are displayed at the dozens of galleries and events.
+Local and national artists are displayed at dozens of galleries and events.
 There's such an emphasis on art, you can find it on nearly every street corner from major public art pieces to decorated electrical boxes.
 And of course, there are numerous art fairs taking place all year long.
 This is a city where art is part of everyday life, but also a reason to have a great celebration.

 Indiana Limestone Heritage Trail